-Contrast is integrated into CI/CD tools preferred by roles across the SDLC, including Development, Security, and Operations:
+You can use Contrast in existing Application Security and DevOps processes across the software development lifecycle (SDLC).
+Contrast is integrated into CI/CD tools preferred by roles across the SDLC, including Development, Security, and Operations.

 Once your application has been assessed, Contrast presents a multitude of information, including:

 There are two types of policies available in Contrast Assess.
-They are as follows:

 When Contrast discovers code flaws while navigating your application, the Contrast application lets you know exactly where in the code the vulnerability was found and how the code was used.
 Vulnerabilities are presented and classified with a severity to help you manage and prioritize next steps.
 With this information, you must analyze these findings, track the findings, and remediate them so that your application is secure.